dd32/td-gh-ex/readme.txt

 = Description ==

-Aaron is a responsive, accessibility-ready multi-purpose theme.
-Features include Call to action and frontpage Highlights that will grab your visitors attention and help you feature different parts of your website.
-The theme has two optional menus (including a social menu) and two widget areas that will hold any number of widgets.
+Description: Aaron is a responsive, accessibility-ready multi-purpose theme.
+Features include Call to action and front page Highlights that will grab your visitors attention and help you feature different parts of your website.
+T
+The theme has two optional menus (including a social menu), logo upload, six page templates and three widget areas that will hold any number of widgets.
 Want to run Aaron on a company website rather than a blog?
 No problem, just hide the meta, the sidebars, and turn off your comments.
-We recommend that you install the Jetpack plugin to make full use of supported features like logos, featured content, contact forms, social sharing and favicon.
+I recommend that you install the Jetpack plugin to make full use of supported features like Testimonials and social sharing.
 To create a portfolio, install Jetpack and create your projects, all the templates are already shipped with the theme.
-Aaron also works well with Woocommerce and BBpress.
+Aaron also works well with Woocommerce and bbPress.
 If you have any questions, accessibility issues or feature requests for this theme, please visit http://wptema.se/Aaron.

 == Installation ==
 1. Unzip `aaron.zip` to the `/wp-content/themes/` directory
 2. Activate the theme through the 'Appearance' menu in WordPress

 Please note that changing the colors of the theme can affect accessibility.

 == Change log ==
+Version 2.7, 2016-07-12
+Added a page template without a sidebar.
+Moved the Call to action from a customizer panel to a customizer section.
+Updated the documentation.
+Updated the theme tags.
+Updated microdata.
+General code improvements.
+Replaced query_posts with WP_Query.
+Moved jetpack theme support from functions.php to jetpack.php.
+Removed the language files.
+Added an option where you can limit the visibility of the featured images.
+Added an option to unstick the fixed header menu.
+Added an option to display the post meta below the post content.
+Added support for WordPress custom logo, removed support for the old jetpack site logo.

 Version 2.6, 2016-02-07
 Made the image and icons in the Highlights click able if there is a link.
 Added an option to the customizer where you can change the width of the main content.